-This Action Plan covers the DR-4344 and DR-4353 2017 disasters from 2017 and the DR-4382 and DR-4407 2018 disasters, but California continues to face extreme fire threat.
+This Action Plan covers the DR-4344 and DR-4353 disasters from 2017, but California continues to face extreme fire threat.
 The current status of California's forest is a deadly combination of drought, buildup of vegetation, dead and dying trees, and unprecedented development in the state's Wildland Urban Interface (WUI).
-These conditions, as well as extreme wind events, including extended fire seasons, have contributed to the most destructive and deadliest wildfires in the state's history in 2017 and 2018.6
+These conditions, as well as extreme wind events, including extended fire seasons, have contributed to the most destructive and deadliest wildfires in the state's history in 2017 and 2018.4

 California will continue to grapple with severe fire risk due to the backlog in forest management work in both federal lands and state lands, where millions of acres need treatment and maintenance.
 This Action Plan proposes programs to increase community resilience through planning and infrastructure mitigation efforts with a focus on programs that support low-income and minority communities, vulnerable populations, and Native American tribes, all of whom face elevated risk.
 In developing this Action Plan, HCD made a concerted effort to engage Native American tribes located in the MID for input specific to their communities.
 Additional information on those efforts can be found in Appendix A. Better prepared communities, and forest treatments will reduce fire severity, still, climate change will continue to lead to more severe weather events, including extreme winds.
-While restoring the state's forest health will take decades, the programs proposed in this document will support resilience in communities impacted by DR-4344, DR-4353, DR-4382, and DR-43534407, reducing community risk and protecting vulnerable communities.
+While restoring the state's forest health will take decades, the programs proposed in this document will support resilience in communities impacted by DR-4344 and DR-4353, reducing community risk and protecting vulnerable communities.